kenneally15/BANE/README.md

 cd backend
 uvicorn main:app --reload
 ```
-Then open the browser, drag in a scenario PDF, fly the mission, and drop `mission_log.json` for instant debrief.
+Then open the browser, drag in an instructor PDF, fly the mission, and drop `mission_log.json` for instant debrief.

 ---